JorgeGarciaxyz/jorgegarciaxyz.github.io/_posts/2021-04-21-bulk-endpoint.md

 PagePermission.import(page_permissions_params, validate: true)
 ```

-Same test as the solution 1, we have much better results
+Running the same performance test, we have better results:

 ```
-time: .02s
+time: .036s
-memory: 1.20mb
+memory: 509k
 ```

 **The problem with this solution**